Chevrotain/chevrotain/bower_components/chevrotain/diagrams/readme.md

 #### What about grammars written with commonjs (node.js) modules.
-Because The diagrams are rendered in a browser, it's implementation must be runnable in a browser.
+Because The diagrams are rendered in a browser, The grammar's implementation must be runnable in a browser.
 This means the commonjs code must be wrapped / transformed to be browser compatible.
 Some options to accomplish this:
  * [UMD](https://github.com/umdjs/umd)